sborodach/all-trails/README.md

 I built a web-scraper using selenium to click through a trail's webpage to display all the reviews, pyMongo to store the HTML, and BeautifulSoup to parse the data, extracting reviewer information.
 Here are images of the scraper in action:

 ### Some basic EDA
-After converting the mongo collections into pandas dataframe, I collected this data:
+After converting the mongo collections into a pandas dataframe, I graphed these.
+The first is a distribution of reviewer ratings and the second the percent of reviews with comments grouped by star rating.